NLESC-JCER/cpp2wasm/INSTALL.md

 ## Tests

+To make sure WebAssembly module code snippets work we want have a tests for it.
 To test the WebAssembly module we will use the [cypress](https://www.cypress.io/) test framework.
+Cypress can simulate what a user would do and expect in a web browser.

 We want to test if visiting the example web page renders the answer `-1.00`.